TempleEight/temple-docs/TempleEight/docs/arch/system.md

 }
 ```

-When a project has metrics, two more infrastructure components are needed, a Prometheus container and a Grafana container.
+When a project has metrics, two more infrastructure components are needed, a Prometheus instance and a Grafana instance.
-Prometheus is a metrics aggregator.
+Prometheus is a tool for aggregating metrics from all your services into one centralised place.
-Each service contains logic to aggregate metrics about it's performance, and forwards them on to the Prometheus instance, which collects and stores the metrics from all the services.
+Each service contains logic to aggregate metrics about it's performance, which are pulled into Prometheus ready for querying.
-Grafana exposes a HTTP endpoint which allows an administrator to access a dashboard.
-The dashboard is populated by metrics pulled from Prometheus.
+Grafana exposes a HTTP endpoint which allows an administrator to access a dashboard, populated with metrics pulled from Prometheus.

 This Grafana endpoint is not intended to be user-facing, so it is not routed through Kong.
 Instead, the orchestration platform exposes a separate URL that is routed directly to the Grafana instance.